Interview by Samantha Hahn

 I’m excited to bring you an interview I conducted with these two talented jack-of-all-trades women: You have most likely seen Joana’s illustrations on the wall at The Wing or in New York Magazine.
 Molly may have recently stumped you on the latest New York Times crossword she designed.
-I am curious to know who is doing what and what the process has been working on a book together.
-Photos of Molly (her own), photos of Joana by Atisha Paulson.
+I am curious to know who is doing what and the process of working on a book together.

 MY: We dated the same dude in college (*NOT AT THE SAME TIME), so we have been “aware” of each other for many years.
 The common boyfriend has long since vanished into the ether but we gradually migrated towards each other and are now firmly in the same orbit.